-Atlas uses the Total VET students and courses (TVA) dataset from NCVER to provide information on training package program completions.
-The specific table used in the Atlas is the TVA program completions, which can be accessed from the NCVER website through their VOCSTATS tool.
+Atlas uses the Total VET students and courses (TVA) dataset from NCVER to provide information on training package program completions, as well as count of completions, and in-training Apprentices and trainees.
+The specific tables used in the Atlas are the TVA program enrolments, TVA program completions, and Apprentices and trainees, which can be accessed from the NCVER website through their VOCSTATS tool.

 To protect students' confidentiality, in VOCSTATS, the Total VET students and courses databases have perturbation applied.
 Perturbation adjusts values in the data to avoid the disclosure of information leading to persons being identified while preserving the utility-of and patterns in the overall data.
-Currently, in its Training tab, Atlas presents program completions for the latest year of data available (2022) and for those with at least one completion in the year.
+Currently, in the Training tab, Atlas presents program completions for the latest year of data available (2023).
 The location of completions is based on the student's place of residence, not delivery location.

-Further cohort disaggregation of completions (gender, disability status, indigenous status) is available for training package qualifications with at least 5 program completions.
-To prevent the identification of individuals in training packages with low number of completions, all completions have been rounded to the nearest 5.
-Then, cohort percentages are calculated after rounding, and when completions are below 5, then the data is suppressed.
+Further cohort disaggregation for completions numbers, by gender, disability status and indigenous status, are available for training package qualifications with at least 5 completions.
+To prevent the identification of individuals in training packages with low numbers, all figures have been rounded to the nearest 5.
+Then, cohort percentages are calculated after rounding, and when numbers are below 5, the data is suppressed.